Number of times this page has been accessed since 13 Jan. 2006:

 "Numerical Policy Function on Auto-tuned Sparse Iterative Solver Xabclib "

-KATAGIRI, Takahiro was born in 1973.
-He received his Associate B.E degree from Toyota National College of Technology in 1994, his B.E. degree from Kyoto University in 1996, his M.Sc. degree from the University of Tokyo in 1998, and his Ph.D (in Computer Science) degree from the University of Tokyo in 2001.
+Professor Takahiro Katagiri received his Associate Bachelor of Engineering (B.E.) degree from Toyota National College of Technology in 1994, his B.E. from Kyoto University in 1996, his M.Sc. degree from the University of Tokyo in 1998, and his Ph.D (in Computer Science) degree from the University of Tokyo in 2001.

 His main research interests focuses on parallel matrix calculation, High Performance Computing, and software auto-tuning.
-He is presently an Associate Professor, Information Technology Center, The University of Tokyo.
+He is presently professor, High Performance Computing Division, Information Technology Center, Nagoya University.

 He was also a visiting scholar at University of California at Berkeley (UCB) in Computer Science Division until January 2006.
 The supervised professors in UCB are Prof. Katherine Yelick and Prof. James Demmel, and the host research group is Berkeley Benchmarking and OPtimization (BeBOP) group.